Chocoholics rejoice! Easter is just around the corner and there are sugary treats aplenty lining aisles in almost every shop.

-One our tours includes a visit to the Brussels Jazz Marathon Weekend, which is held from 20th – 22nd May.
+One of our tours includes a visit to the Brussels Jazz Marathon Weekend, which is held from 20th – 22nd May.
 Throughout the weekend, there are over 160 free performances that take place on a number of purpose built stages.
-Our four day trip costs Â£269 pp and includes three nights accomodation, continental breakfast and travel by executive coach.
+Our four day trip costs Â£269 pp and includes three nights accommodation, continental breakfast and travel by executive coach.

 Heineken Jazzaldia (Spain)